 - Centenary year “revisited” posts.

-- Sources & links, including Irish-American newspapers and period books and reports.
+- Sources & links, including Irish-American newspapers, period books, and reports.

 Ireland & the 1920 U.S. presidential election: Part 2 (Democratic National Convention, San Francisco, July 1920)